RetributionByRevenue/Seneca-College-IPC144-Auto-Typer/README.md

 **Gif too small to see on mobile view!!!***
 ![](https://github.com/RetributionByRevenue/Seneca-College-IPC144-Auto-Typer/blob/master/github_display.gif?raw=true)

-Enough is enough, seneca college IPC144 Milestone 4 is by far the longest assignment.
+Enough is enough, seneca college IPC144 Milestone 4 is by far the longest programming assignment of my life.
 I have ADHD, typing the correct inputs for IPC144 can be a very difficult task that will surely take dozens of attempts.
 Moreover, i am already an experienced programmer looking for a real challenge, i went out of my way to create a program that will automatically type out ALL 110 inputs correctly directly into the Milestone 4 ssh terminal.